-From there, you can select a job for more details.
+From there, you can select a freelance job for more details.
 They will include the date the job was posted, the name of the company, its location, the job type, education and experience levels required, and whether it is remote, freelance, etc.

-You can also look at detailed job descriptions that talk more in-depth about what you would be doing, who you would report to, and how your work fits in with the company’s overall goals.
+As a FlexJobs member, you can also look at detailed job descriptions that talk more in-depth about what you would be doing, who you would report to, and how your work fits in with the company’s overall goals.

 At the bottom of the page, you will find instructions on how to apply for the position.
 In some cases, that means sending an email with your resume and a link to your portfolio.